mentalmight/mentalmight.github.io/resources.md

 ---
-title: Reading List
+title: Resouces
-subtitle: a list of books I read
+subtitle: A list of useful resources that you can add to your toolbox
 layout: "page"
-icon: fa-book
+icon: fa-toolbox
-order: 3
+order: 4
 ---

 I love books!
 Here are some I'm reading now: